Configuring a Non-Triggering Workflow Action

 • Sending one Slack channel a list of 100 users.

-• Case management - Ability to unify to a single Workflow,.
+• Case management - Ability to unify to a single Workflow.

-To select an asset using the Query Wizard
+To select assets using the Query Wizard

 1. Open Query Wizard: Click Select Asset Using the Query Wizard.